Photo Credit: Cuivre River State Park (Troy, MO)

 Mud Lake Park (Dubuque, IA)

-70% of campsites are reserved for ‘first come first serve’.
-Access to both Mud Lake and the Mississippi River.
-Bar and Grill on site.
+70% of campsites are reserved for ‘first come first serve.’
+A great location with access to both Mud Lake and the Mississippi River, and a Bar and Grill on site.

 Illiniwek Forest Preserve (Hampton, IL)